 We love to talk about gardening and share what we know regarding the plants and seasonal vegetables we grow in the Demonstration Garden.

 We will offer several Open Garden Days for the public and County employees.
 See our Calendar.
-Visitors will have the opportunity to come into the garden and work with a us hands on with tasks such as seeding, transplanting, soil management, composting, vermicomposting and more.
+Visitors will have the opportunity to come into the garden and work with us hands on with tasks such as seeding, transplanting, soil management, composting, vermicomposting and more.
 Short “mini” presentations will be given to County employees and the public at large during the lunch hour.

-Our goal is to teach research based gardening skills to the community in order to improve lifestyles through exercise, healthy eating (lots of vegetables!), as well as support the environment by using ecologically sustainable practices.
+Our goal is to teach research-based gardening skills to the community in order to improve lifestyles through exercise, healthy eating (lots of vegetables!), as well as support the environment by using ecologically sustainable practices.
 Nothing fancy, just hand tools, organic amendments and hard work.

-Berger Waterwise Demonstration Garden
+Berger Native Demonstration Garden

-The garden was created in Fall 2013, based on a design by UC Master Gardener Rebecca Schoenenberger.
+The garden was created in Fall 2013.